sturms/IndoorLocalizationv2/README.md

 Android app which allows you to search and organize your belongings by using BLE beacons and ESP32 microcontrollers.
 It is intended that BLE beacon is basically a box in a shelf.
 By using the app, you can view list of objects that are placed within each box.
+Note: The microcontroller and Web API implementation also available.

 Real life example: